hapax/hapax.github.io/assets/teaching.md

 But walking is a skill that be developed, and if hiking looks like fun, it will motivate kids to practice walking and get better at it.
 And what do you know?
-The pool of talent feeding into our hiking sector just got a lot bigger.
+The pool of talent feeding into our hiking sector just got a lot bigger, the pipeline less leaky.
 Everyone wins.

 The way to fix these classes, and make hiking fun, is kind of obvious: